BEING KNOWN by Murray Hidary

 as you see the moon,

-and without question.
+bright and without question.

-this is what the world
+This is what the world

 was made for:

-not the applause,
+not the accolades

 but the still moment